sarathk73/SentinelEye-NetSecChallenger/README.md

 ## Authors and Acknowledgments

 This toolkit is the product of collaborative efforts by AKASH, ASWIN, SUDEV, and SARATH.
 Special thanks to the cybersecurity and open-source communities for their wisdom and tools.
-For inquiries or feedback, contact via [Email/Contact Form].
+For inquiries or feedback, contact via amssarath@gmail.com.